 - Curation, the most efficient content.
 Curation is humanly aggregating, filtering, and re-posting the best-of-the-best content on the web, relative to your product or service area.
 This shows your knowledge and positions your company as a thought leader.

 - Win with engaging contests.
-Not a new idea, but when used creatively, can entice new prospect traffic and backlinks to your site.
-People these days love to submit stories, vote on other entries, and receive the recognition of even small prizes or product rewards.
+Not a new idea, but when used creatively, can entice new traffic and backlinks to your site.
+People these days love to submit stories, vote on others’ entries, and receive the recognition of even small prizes or product rewards.

 - Traditional publishing out, self-publishing in with eBooks.
 You don’t need a real book as a base for electronic books, as people now prefer something akin to a “white paper” on steroids.
 It’s just another way to demonstrate credibility and attract traffic.